grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    {{% admonition type="note" %}}
    Refer to the Linux installation steps at [GitHub Releases](https://vale.sh/docs/vale-cli/installation/#github-releases).
 Verify that you are downloading the latest build of Vale for Linux.

+   You can use your Linux package manager to install Vale if it is included in your distribution repositories.
    {{% /admonition %}}

    {{< code >}}